 What is the Internet of Things (IoT)?

-To provide some clarity, we thought it would be helpful to create this quick and helpful guide around what you should know about IoT.
-Read below to learn more.
+To provide some clarity, we thought it would be helpful to create this IoT quick guide, telling you what you should know about IoT.
+Read on to learn more.

 The Impact of IoT